Omega VS Zenith Watches

 The answer is manifold.
 Omega manufactures more precise watches (for telling time) while Zenith produces more accurate chronographs (stopwatches used for measuring time) known as the El Primero.

-Omega has been striving to tackle many things which affect the ability of a mechanical watch to tell time with the utmost precision.
-The most significant enemy of a mechanical watch is EMF (electromagnetic frequencies) they cause severe deviations in a watches ability keep time.
-These frequencies produce an electromagnetic interference which makes the movements run faster than they should.
-Omega and several other Swiss watchmakers have been making use of silicon in their builds and components to combat the effects of EMF.
+Omega has been striving to tackle many things that affect the ability of a mechanical watch to tell time with the utmost precision.
+The most significant enemy of a mechanical watch is EMF (electromagnetic frequencies) they cause severe deviations in a watch's ability to keep time.
+These frequencies produce electromagnetic interference which makes the movements run faster than they should.
+Omega and several other Swiss watchmakers have been making use of silicon in their builds and components to combat the effects of EMFs that penetrate the case and wreak havoc on the small parts in the movement.

 Regarding EMF's, nobody fights them like Omega.
 Omega is an EMF ninja compared to other brands.
 In fact, to achieve the Master Chronometer designation mentioned earlier (in the previous section about accuracy and precision), the watch has to withstand a high amplitude of electromagnetic frequencies.

 My humble opinion is, given the advanced testing that they do and their Co-Axial escapement, Omega has mechanical superiority.
-However, Zenith is also known to have wristwatches with high complications.
+However, Zenith is also known to have wristwatches with high complications, usually the type of choice preferred by watch enthusiasts and horologists.
 One such example is the Zenith Pilot Montre d'Aeronef Type 20 Tourbillon.
-As a sucker for tourbillons, I feel this is considered a mechanically complicated watch which has two complications on it, a chronograph and a tourbillon.
+As a sucker for tourbillons, I feel this is considered a mechanically complicated watch that has two complications on it, a chronograph and a tourbillon.
 It runs on the El Primero Caliber 4035 automatic movement.

 Omega watches start at a lower price point than Zenith making them more attainable.
-Omega also has many more models from which to choose with manufacturer's suggested pricing started at $2,400 and going up to $45,000 on the higher end models.
+Omega also has many more models from which to choose with the manufacturer's suggested pricing starting at $2,550 and going up to $45,000 on the higher-end models.